An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Additional Experiments

 \subsection{Regression}

-To empirically validate our method and analysis (esp. \Cref{prop:asymp_variance}), we present a toy regression results in \Cref{fig:toy_reg}.
-RGPR improves the BNN further: Far-away from the data, the error bar becomes wider.
+To empirically validate our method and analysis (esp. \cref{prop:asymp_variance}), we present a toy regression results in \cref{fig:toy_reg}.
+RGPR improves the BNN further: Far away from the data, the error bar becomes wider.
 For more challenging problems, we employ a subset of the standard UCI regression datasets.
-Our goal here, similar to the classification case, is to compare the uncertainty behavior of RGPR-augmented BNN baselines near the training data (inliers) and far-away from them (outliers).
+Our goal here, similar to the classification case, is to compare the uncertainty behavior of RGPR-augmented BNN baselines near the training data (inliers) and far away from them (outliers).
 The outlier dataset is constructed by sampling 1000 points from the standard Gaussian and scale them with $\alpha = 2000$.
-Naturally, the metric we choose is the predictive error bar (standard deviation), i.e. the same metric used in \Cref{fig:toy}.
+The metric used is the predictive error bar (standard deviation), i.e. the same metric visually used in \cref{fig:toy_reg}.
 Following the standard practice (see e.g. \citet{sun2018functional}), we use a two-layer ReLU network with 50 hidden units.
 The Bayesian methods used are LLL, KFL, SWAG, and stochastic variational GP \citep[SVGP,][]{hensman2015scalable} using 50 inducing points.
-Finally, we standardize the data and the hyperparameter for RGPR is set to 0.001 so that RGPR does not incur significant uncertainty on the inliers.

-The results are presented in \Cref{tab:ood_reg_faraway}.
-We can observe that all RGPRs retain high confidence estimates over inlier data and yield much larger error bar compared to the base methods.
-Furthermore, as we show in \Cref{tab:reg_rmse}, the RGPR-augmented methods retain the base methods' predictive performances in terms of test RMSE.
-All in all, these findings confirm the effectiveness of RGPR in far-away outlier detection.
+Finally, we standardize the data and the hyperparameter for RGPR is set to 0.001 so that \Cref{prop:no_training} is satisfied.
+The results are presented in \cref{tab:ood_reg_faraway}.
+We can observe that RGPR retain high confidence estimates over inlier data and yield much larger error bars compared to the base methods.